On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 To finish the proof, we notice that the rectilinear embedding can be computed in polynomial time by \Cref{thm:valiant} and its area is at most $\Oh{|V|^2}$.
 It follows that in both steps of the construction, we only added at most $\Oh{|V|^2}$ many new vertices, and thus the size of $G'$ is at most polynomial in the size of $G$.
 This implies that the reduction is polynomial.
 The theorem follows.

 \end{proof}

-As the class of grid graphs is a~subclass of the unit disk graphs, we obtain \NPhness for unit disk graphs as a~corollary of \Cref{thm:tss_npc_constant_grid}. \begin{corollary} \TSS is \NPc even when the underlying graph is a~unit disk graph and all thresholds are at most~$2$. \end{corollary}
+As the class of grid graphs is a~subclass of the unit disk graphs, we obtain \NPhness for unit disk graphs as a~corollary of \Cref{thm:tss_npc_constant_grid}. \begin{corollary} \TSS is \NPc even when the underlying graph is a~unit disk graph, all thresholds are at most~$2$ and the maximum degree is at most $3$. \end{corollary}